• Home

 As with the oh-so photogenic lavender fields, the pumpkin fields also provide a great opportunity for some lovely family photos.

-Here are the best pick your own pumpkin patches in the East of England.
+Here are the best places to go pumpkin picking in East Anglia.

 Pumpkin picking in Hertfordshire